Data-Integrity-Group/Wip/README.md

 This may become an effective Preample text block.

-* condider LOOM via AnJo
+* consider LOOM via AnJo
+* note the ShadingLevel change at #1 = sum of lowers

 ...